sivanmg/TesseractOcrMaui/README.md

 ## What is this?

 I didn't find any good up to date C# wrapper to Tesseract that would function with Maui on Android devices.
-This library wrapps native Tesseract C/C++ libraries to usable C# interfaces.
-Currently only Android and Windows are supported, because I don't have resources to test on MacOs or IOS.
-My own projects only support Windows and Android, so I didn't need those other platforms.
-If you need support for Apple devices, you have to build those libraries yourself and add them to project.
+This library wrapps native Tesseract C/C++ libraries to usable C# interfaces and classes.
+Package also brings Dependency injection to the table, just add TesseractOcrMaui to you DI container and inject ITesseract to your maui page!

 ## Supported platforms

-Currently supports Windows and Android.
+Currently supports Windows, iOS and Android.
 Library is meant to be used with .NET MAUI project.
 You can see supported cpu architechtures down below.

 | platform | Architechture |
 | -------- | ------------- |